NatLibFi/sru-client-js/README.md

 The first parameter is the mandatory query string.
 Second is an optional object which supports the following properties:
 - **startRecord**: The offset of the record from which to start fetching results from.
 See **retrieveAll** of the client creation options.
 - **recordSchema**: Override default record schema

+# Notes
+- The **totalNumberOfRecords** returned by the **total** event is limited to the maximum number of records provided by server.
+Ie. if the SRU servers limit for search and retrieve is 20 000 records, 20 000 is the maximum totalNumberOfRecords available, even if the server's database actually contains more records matching the query.

 ## License and copyright

 Copyright (c) 2015, 2017-2018, 2020-2021 **University Of Helsinki (The National Library Of Finland)**